NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Inspiring Spotlight.md

 * * *

-**Effect** When you push the left-hand button, the _inspiring spotlight_ emits a beam of bright magical light in a 120-foot line that hangs in the air and remains in place even if you move the spotlight.
+**Effect** When you push the left-hand button, the _inspiring spotlight_ emits a beam of bright magical light in a @Template\[line|distance:120\] that hangs in the air and remains in place even if you move the spotlight.
 If the line passes through an area of magical darkness or targets a creature affected by magical darkness, the _inspiring spotlight_ attempts to counteract the darkness.

 Creatures within the line gain a +1 item bonus to saving throws and Charisma-based skill checks.
 In addition, creatures in the line who are frightened reduce the value of their frightened condition by 1 at the beginning of each turn they start in the area of the line.